Custom Event Notification Template¶

 - Subsequent parameters are parameter values or variables for the DQL statement

-is replaced with specific values, the system automatically escapes them.
+is replaced with a specific value, the system will automatically escape it.

 Assume the variable host